paulscallanjr/paulscallanjr/README.md

               common desktop application software
               proprietary application software
               networks of many types and architechture
-              code development up to and including a medium-level of complexity.
+              code development up to and including a medium-level of complexity

 <!--
 **paulscallanjr/paulscallanjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.